 We saw three dolphins on this outing plus a handful of grey seals.
 Not bad for a quick half hour trip en route to our lunch in Cromarty (at the rather excellent Sutor Creek).

 By foot or cycle: Alternatively, you can walk along the beach from the Rosemarkie sea front (about a mile) and take the Dolphin Shuttle back.
 Or you can hire a bike from Rosemarkie Beach Café and cycle the ‘Dolphin Mile’.
 (Bikes are also available to hire from Fortrose Bay Camp Site.)

-There are no facilities at Chanonry Point car park but an ice cream van occasionally arrives.
+There are no toilet or catering facilities at Chanonry Point car park but an ice cream van occasionally arrives.
 Fortrose and Rosemarkie have places to eat, toilet facilities and car parking.
 A Dolphin Shuttle leaflet is available locally which gives further information on places to eat and drink.

 Motorhomes & campervans: there is no overnight camping or parking allowed at Chanonry Point car park but there are campsites in Fortrose and Rosemarkie, both within easy access of the Point.

 Have you seen the dolphins here at Chanonry Point ?
 Do you have any particular tips for others who may be interested in seeing them ?